nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 >
 > Each line represents one user with the format `[USERNAME] | [AGE] | [CONTACT]`
 >
-> If you edit this files, please make sure:
+> If you edit this files, please take note:
 > - Age range is from 10 to 100
 > - If name is edited, please also edit all items of that user in the item files
 > - Contact number length is 8